 This is why in 1997, the WHO (World Health Organization) began recommending that all necessary steps be taken to stop meat contaminated with prion diseases from getting into the human food chain.

 If you think that a deer might have had CWD, never touch or eat its meat.
+Make sure to take some time to learn What CWD looks like in Deer Meat.

 How is CWD Spread?